 We've created this page in response to frequently asked questions from our new kitten owners.
 One of the most common questions we get is in regards to how to feed your kitten.
 In response to that we recommend feeding your kitten 2-3 times daily with raw/canned food and having dry kibble available as well as clean fresh water AT ALL TIMES.
+Water is best presented in a stainless steel bowl or fountain.

 Introducing a new cat to resident cats: